Exploring the nature of neutrinos in a dissipative environment: Experimental details

 \section{Experimental details}

-T2K and T2HKK : Tokai to Kamiokande (T2K) experiment~\cite{abe2013t2k} is an off-axis (off-axis angle (OAA) of $2.5^{\degree}$) oscillation experiment with Japan Proton Accelerator Research Complex (J-PARC) based $\nu_{\mu}$ beam facility.
+T2K and T2HKK : Tokai to Kamiokande (T2K) experiment ~~\cite{abe2013t2k} is an off-axis (off-axis angle (OAA) of $2.5^{\degree}$) oscillation experiment with Japan Proton Accelerator Research Complex (J-PARC) based $\nu_{\mu}$ beam facility.
 The far detector of volume 22.5 kt is placed at Kamiokande with a baseline of 295 km.
 The motivation of this experiment is to precisely measure oscillation parameters, $\theta_{13}$, $\theta_{23}$ and $\Delta m^2_{32}$.
-The T2HKK experiment~\cite{hyper2018physics} is proposed to have an off-axis $\nu_{\mu}$ beam (OAA ranging from 1-3$\degree$) from J-PARC facility, to travel a distance of 1100 km before it reaches the Water Cherenkov detector of 187 kt based in Korea.
+The T2HKK experiment ~~\cite{hyper2018physics} is proposed to have an off-axis $\nu_{\mu}$ beam (OAA ranging from 1-3$\degree$) from J-PARC facility, to travel a distance of 1100 km before it reaches the Water Cherenkov detector of 187 kt based in Korea.

-NOvA : The NuMI Off-axis $\nu_e$ Appearance Experiment~\cite{itow2001jhf} is an ongoing neutrino oscillation experiment with a baseline of 810 km.
+NOvA : The NuMI Off-axis $\nu_e$ Appearance Experiment ~~\cite{NOvA:2021nfi} is an ongoing neutrino oscillation experiment with a baseline of 810 km.
 It has an off-axis (OAA 0.8$\degree$) muon neutrino beam with a peak energy of $\sim$2 GeV.
-NOvA has a near detector at the Fermilab site and NuMI beam focussed towards a far detector of volume 14 kt, placed at Minnesota.
+NOvA has a near detector at the Fermilab site and NuMI beam focused towards a far detector of volume 14 kt, placed at Minnesota.
 The main goal is to understand the atmospheric neutrino flavor transition and also measure atmospheric mass square difference to the higher precision level ($10^{-4}$ $eV^2$).

-ESS$\nu$SB : The future neutrino experiment European Spallation Source Neutrino Super Beam (ESS$\nu$SB) experiment~\cite{baussan2012use} is a long baseline experiment (baseline 540 km).
+ESSnuSB : The European Spallation Source Neutrino Super Beam (ESSnuSB) experiment~\cite{baussan2012use} is an upcoming oscillation experiment with a baseline of 540 km.
 The peak energy of the neutrino beam is around 0.2 GeV which is the energy corresponding to the second oscillation maxima.
-A megaton Water Cherenkov far detector is placed underground in ESS site at Lund.
+A 500 kt Water Cherenkov (WC) far detector is placed underground in ESS site at Lund.
 This experiment is sensitive to observe leptonic CP-violation phase at 5$\sigma$ confidence level.